 Precautions for protecting yourself when cleaning

 To avoid exposing yourself unnecessarily to mould, it is recommended that you wear protective goggles, rubber gloves and a dust mask.
 These items are inexpensive and available at hardware stores.

 Avoid doing the cleaning when other people are in the room.
 This applies particularly to more vulnerable people, such as children and people with asthma or allergies.
 Be sure to ventilate the area before allowing people back in the room.

 Help and resources

-- For technical advice, consult documentation from the Canada Mortgage and Housing Corporation (CMHC) .
+- For technical advice, consult the Mould in housing section in the Canada Mortgage and Housing Corporation (CMHC) website .

 - Many private companies offer cleaning services.
 Make sure that the company you choose has the required qualifications for finding and confirming the cause, location and extent of the problem.
 Do not hesitate to ask questions about the company’s experience.
 Air samples are often very difficult to interpret.
 In most cases, they are not necessary for assessing the problem.